Archives for category: tools

 I’ve added two more scripts to my OmniFocus repertoire: Today and Tomorrow.

-As one might expect, Today sets the due date of selected item(s) to the current date, and Tomorrow sets the due date to the next date.
+As one might expect, Today sets the “Action Date” of selected item(s) to the current date, and Tomorrow sets the action date to the next date.
+(By default, the Action date is the Start date, but you can switch to use the Due date if you prefer.)

 Why might you need this?
-A few days’ lapse are enough to make a deadline-sorted view worthless, especially when some of these deadlines are hard and others fall into the “optionally, I’d love to get this done today” category.
+A few days of ignoring OmniFocus is enough to make any date-sorted view overwhelming.
 My Defer script is one method to deal with these items: defer them by a day, a week, etc. But sometimes you just need to set these items to today.
 Or tomorrow.

-• If there’s an original start AND due date, advances the start date by same # of days as due date has to move (this is to respect parameters of repeating actions)
+If an item has a Start date, it is moved forward by the same number of days as the due date has to move (in order to respect parameters of repeating actions)

 Putting it all together